Things to See in Sarajevo Old Town: A Walker's Checklist

 Fds12 mp scaled r9f4u4sec0jdtrzg2p8ywraawq351sghly8bn11zt4 Day Trip 5.0

-Herzegovina Day Trip: Mostar, Buna, Počitelj and Kravice Waterfalls
+Herzegovina Day Trip: Mostar, Kravice Waterfalls, Blagaj & Počitelj

-Discover the highlights of Herzegovina on a scenic day trip from Sarajevo, visiting Mostar, Buna, Počitelj, and Kravice Waterfalls with free time to explore each destination at your own pace.
+Explore the beauty of Herzegovina on a scenic day trip from Sarajevo, visiting Mostar, Blagaj and the Buna River spring, Počitelj, and Kravice Waterfalls, with free time to enjoy each destination at your own pace.

 €65